 Conversations with men and women running small businesses in Siem Reap (Cambodia).
 Why did they go into business?
 How did they choose their trade?
-What strategies help them survive?
-Each business belongs to a bigger economic story, telling a tale about the wrestle with education, rural-urban migration, and personal aspiration.
+What helps them to survive?
+A tale of education, rural-urban migration, and personal aspiration.

 Shopkeeper Stories is a photographic documentary of small business owners and their trades around the world, sharing their tips and insights.
 You can connect with the community on Instagram and Facebook @ShopkeeperStories